danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 - No mixing of different IMF templates.

 **Important Notes on Stellar Population Models**
-E-MILES, sMILES, and X-shooter work best for quiescent galaxies but lack very young stellar populations (<50-60 Myr).
+E-MILES, sMILES, and X-shooter work best for quiescent galaxies but lack very young stellar populations (<30-60 Myr).
-For star-forming galaxies, consider FSPS (Conroy et al., 2010).
+For hightly star-forming galaxies, consider FSPS (Conroy et al., 2010) or other templates with (also) very young ages.

 ### Fifth Section: Custom Masking and Stellar Constraints